teman67/LLM_RDF_SHACL_Agent/README.md

 ## 🤝 Contributing

-We welcome contributions to improve SemAiOn!
+We welcome contributions to improve AgentSem!
 Areas for contribution:

 - **New Agent Types**: Specialized agents for different materials science domains
 - **Ontology Extensions**: Support for additional domain ontologies